ntueeenotes/ntueeenotes/README.md

 - **Platform-Specific Preparation**:
   - For OASIS-based tests: Spam OASIS practice questions until you're consistently scoring well
   - For traditional paper exams: Focus on tutorial questions and practice papers
-- **Midterm Focus**: Practice specifically on relevant materials covered up to that point
-- **Adapt Your Approach**: As you progress through your studies, you'll discover which study methods work best for you

-### For Best Results
-- Start exam preparation at least 2 weeks in advance
-- Create a schedule that prioritizes more difficult modules
-- Join study groups to discuss complex concepts (especially for modules like IE2107)
-- When using my notes, don't just read—actively work through the examples
-- For modules requiring memorization (like EE2005), create flashcards from my summary notes

-### Time-Saving Techniques
-- Use my summary notes to identify the most testable topics
-- Focus your energy on high-weightage components
-- For lab-based assessments, my lab reports can serve as templates
-- Review the assignment solutions before attempting your own assignments

-## Value Added

-The notes provide exceptional value through:

-- **Time Savings**: Condensed, focused material saves countless study hours
-- **Exam-Focused Content**: My notes emphasize topics that actually appear in assessments
-- **Real Insights**: Materials include personal insights that textbooks don't cover
-- **Strategic Learning**: Understanding which study methods work for different assessment types
-- **Visual Learning**: Sample diagrams and simplified explanations throughout

-**Note on Grade Accuracy**: While I've listed my final grades for transparency, the true value of these notes lies in the strategies and content focus that helped me tackle these challenging modules effectively.

 ## Disclaimer